mac-a-r0ni/liveslak/README.txt

   * Restore the backed-up kernel and modules if the new kernel is not working.
   * Add network support modules for PXE boot (if missing).
   * Increase (or decrease) USB wait time during boot.
+  * Extend the size of any of the encrypted containers on the USB Live stick, in case such a container is running out of storage space and there's still room on the USB disk partition for the expansion.
   * Replace the Live init script inside the initrd image with a new script that you supply.
   * Move current persistence data to a new squashfs module in 'addons' afther which the persistence store will be re-initialized.
 The new module's name is time-stamped (/liveslak/addons/0099-slackware__customchanges-yymmddHHMMSS.sxz) so that this action can be repeated many times.